Geocodio/docs/source/index.html.md

 tract_code   | The 6-digit census tract code.
 This is a subdivision of a county, used for statistical purposes. block_code   | The full 4-digit block code that the location belongs to.
-This is the smallest geographical unit that the U.S. Census Bureau provides statistical data for. block_group  | The single-digit group number for the block
+This is the smallest geographical unit that the U.S. Census Bureau provides statistical data for. block_group  | The single-digit group number for the block full_fips  | The full 15-digit fips code, consisting of the county fips, tract code and block code

 The U.S. Census Bureau also provides a more [detailed guide](https://www.census.gov/geo/reference/gtc/gtc_ct.html) for the above terms.